alma-cdk/domain/README.md

   <div align="left">

-  Simplies creation of subdomain with a TLS certificate and configuration with services like AWS CloudFront.
+  Simplifies creation of subdomain with a TLS certificate and configuration with services like AWS CloudFront.

   </div>
   <br/>